rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 ![](brandyml-website.png)

 Let’s create a `_brand.yml` file.
-This file will allow us to use custom fonts (Bitter and Lato, which is close to the actual font, known as Gentian, used for the reports).
+This file will allow us to use custom fonts (Bitter and Lato, which is close to the actual font, known as Gentona, used for the reports).
 Additionally, we will set the color of the headings to be a navy blue (#002D72).

 ``` yaml
 typography: